-More House School operates under the culture that 'this (bullying) can happen here' and thus we treat any issues, concerns, allegations, reports pertaining to bullying very seriously and in line with the procedures noted below.
+More House School operates under the culture that 'this (bullying) can happen here' and we therefore treat any issues, concerns, allegations and reports pertaining to bullying very seriously and in line with the procedures noted below.
 Our approach is underpinned by the principle that there is a zero-tolerance approach to bullying and child on child abuse and that bullying is never acceptable and will not be tolerated.
 We act with 'the best interests of the child' as the guiding principle.

-It is clearly stated as the first Aim of More House School, as a Catholic School, that we wish to 'establish an environment where pupils and staff are valued and supported as individuals and where their rights and dignity are maintained.'
-We will encourage all members of our community to show respect, concern and mutual support for one another at all times.
+It is clearly stated as an Aim of More House School, as a Catholic School, that we wish to "provide for the social and emotional wellbeing and development of pupils and staff through tolerance, justice and openness in an environment where all are equally valued and where individual rights and dignity are respected" We will encourage all members of our community to show respect, concern and mutual support for one another at all times.